 Illinois Department of Public Health (IDPH) is issuing updated guidance related to submission of influenza laboratory specimens and reporting.
 Thorough influenza surveillance is only possible with the help of clinicians, infection control practitioners, and laboratories.
 Thank you for your assistance and cooperation.

-Please note that all specimens submitted for influenza testing will be tested utilizing an influenza/SARS-CoV-2 multiplex assay.
+All specimens submitted for influenza testing will be tested utilizing an influenza/SARS-CoV-2 multiplex assay.
 The multiplex will allow a better understanding of which viruses are causing respiratory illnesses, as influenza and SARS-CoV-2 are expected to be cocirculating this flu season.
-Testing for influenza only will not able available.
+Testing for influenza only will not be available.